Bylaws: Article III

 SECTION 2.
 Full membership shall be available to any individual residing within the United States, Canada, or Mexico who is actively engaged in the science and clinical practice of organ and tissue transplantation.
-Physicians and surgeons who are Full Members shall have primary Board certification by one of the American Boards or their foreign equivalents.
+Physicians and surgeons who are Full Members shall have primary Board certification by one of the American Boards or their international equivalents.

 SECTION 3.
 Subject to Article VIII of these Bylaws and the Society’s conflict of interest policy which may be adopted and amended by the Council from time to time, Full Members who are current in their dues shall be eligible to hold office on the Council, serve on committees and vote on all matters brought before the general membership.

 SECTION 4.
 International Members shall have the same qualifications as Full Members except that International Members shall be residents of countries other than the United States, Canada and Mexico.
 An International Member who is current in their dues shall have the privileges of voting and may serve on committees and hold office on the Council as a Councilor-at-Large.

 SECTION 5.
 Full or International Members who have attained the age of 65 years and retired from practice in the field of transplantation medicine or immunology may request by letter to the Secretary to be advanced to Emeritus membership.
 Emeritus Members shall not have the right to vote or hold office on the Council but may serve on committees.
 Emeritus Members shall be exempt from payment of annual membership dues.